sudheesh001/loklak_api_python/README.md

 Public search API for the scraped tweets from Twitter.

-Query structure: `search('querycontent','since date','until date', 'from a specific user')`
+Query structure: `search('querycontent','since date','until date', 'from a specific user', '# of tweets')`

 eg. l.search('doctor who')